seedhartha/kotorblender/README.md

 ### Minimap Rendering

 1. Press KotOR → Minimap → Render (auto)
-1. Open "Render Result" image in Image Editor and save it as "lbl_map{modulename}.tga"
+1. Open "Render Result" image in UV Editing tab and save it as "lbl_map{modulename}.tga"
-1. Open "MinimapCoords" text in Text Editor and copy-paste generated properties into module .ARE file using any GFF editor
+1. Open "MinimapCoords" text in Scripting tab and copy-paste generated properties into module .ARE file using any GFF editor

 Fine-tuning: